wanheiqiyihu/Crt_Subdomain_Fetcher/readme.md

 ## Output

-The script will generate a file containing all subdomains, named `out.txt` by default.
-This file will be saved in the directory where the script is executed.
+​    The script will generate a file containing all subdomains, defaulting to `out.txt`.
+Results with wildcards will be saved to `wildcard_subdomains.txt`, and results without wildcards will be saved to `non_wildcard_subdomains.txt`.
+These files will be stored in the directory where the script is executed.

 ## Notes